Sarvesh2k/NES_Emulator/README.md

 To keep this project platform independent CMake is used to generate the build files.
 To install cmake in Windows, I used [chocolatey](https://chocolatey.org/) which is a package manager.
+(NOTE: Use Windows Powershell with Administrator priveleges for proper installation, else it will not work.)

 The following definitions can be used to locate the dependencies if they are not found automatically:
 - CMAKE\_INCLUDE\_PATH